openstack/octavia/doc/source/guides/operator-maintenance.rst

 ----------------------------

-To speed up the failovers, the spare pool can be temporarily increased to accomodate the rapid failover of the amphora.
+To speed up the failovers, the spare pool can be temporarily increased to accommodate the rapid failover of the amphora.
 In this case after the new image has been loaded into glance, shut down or initiate a failover of the amphora in the spare pool.
-They can be found, for instance, by looking for the servers in ``openstack server list --all`` who only have an ip on the mangement network assigned but not any tenant network.
+They can be found, for instance, by looking for the servers in ``openstack server list --all`` who only have an ip on the management network assigned but not any tenant network.
 Alternatively, use this database query: